Introduction to Rampart

 • File and C-functions utilities such as printf, fseek, and exec.

-• Included C modules (rampart-sql, rampart-server, rampart-curl, rampart-crypto, rampart-html, rampart-lmdb, rampart-redis, rampart-cmark and rampart-robots).
+• Included C modules (rampart-sql, rampart-server, rampart-curl, rampart-crypto, rampart-html, rampart-lmdb, rampart-redis, rampart-cmark, rampart-net, rampart-python and rampart-robots).

 • Event loop using libevent2.